BPS Spectra, Barcodes and Walls: Persistent homology

 \subsection{An example}

-Before we proceed to apply these techniques to the study of BPS states, let us go through a simple example.
-We take for our point cloud $\sfX$ the simple configuration of points shown in Figure \ref{Hexagon}.
+Before we proceed to apply these techniques to the study of BPS states, let us go through a~simple example.
+We take for our point cloud $\mathsf{X}$ the simple configuration of points shown in Fig.~\ref{Hexagon}.
 We want to understand its topological features using persistent homology, and in the process explain how to apply the relevant techniques step by step.

-The configuration of points in Figure \ref{Hexagon} has a clear hexagonal shape.
+The configuration of points in Fig.~\ref{Hexagon} has a clear hexagonal shape.
 From a topological perspective this is equivalent to say that the points are distributed along a circle.
 While this is clear just by looking at the Figure, we would like to abstract this information in a collection of barcodes.
-What we gain in this abstraction will be clear in the following Sections, where we will have to confront higher dimensional point clouds where no simple visualization tool is available.

-We draw the relevant barcodes in Figure \ref{Hexagon} on the right.
-As with all the persistent homology computations in this paper, to obtain the barcodes we wrote a \textsc{matlab} program available in \cite{programs}.
+What we gain in this abstraction will be clear in the following sections, where we will have to confront higher dimensional point clouds where no simple visualization tool is available.
+We draw the relevant barcodes in Fig.~\ref{Hexagon} on the right.
+As with all the persistent homology computations in this paper, to obtain the barcodes we wrote a \textsc{matlab} program available in~\cite{programs}.
 Let us follow the formation and demise of persistent homology classes in ``time'' $\epsilon$.

-We draw different stages of the $\epsilon$ evolution in Figure \ref{HexagonInk}.
+We draw different stages of the $\epsilon$ evolution in Fig.~\ref{HexagonInk}.
 At $\epsilon=0$ we just have the original six points and there is nothing worth noticing: the homology obviously gives six distinct connected components and no further feature.
-At $\epsilon=1$ two edges form, as shown in Figure \ref{HexagonInk}.
-As a consequence the first homology of the Vietoris-Rips complex should capture the four connected components of $\sfX_{\epsilon=1}$.
-Indeed we see that precisely at $\epsilon=1$ two homology classes disappear, corresponding to the formation of two edges connecting the respective vertices.
-Therefore immediately before $\epsilon=1$ there are six persistent homology classes in degree 0 corresponding to six barcodes; immediately after two of these classes have become trivial in homology (two vertices are the boundary of an edge) and only four barcodes are left.
+At $\epsilon=1$ two edges form, as shown in Fig.~\ref{HexagonInk}.
+As a~consequence the first homology of the Vietoris--Rips complex should capture the four connected components of $\mathsf{X}_{\epsilon=1}$.
+Indeed we see that precisely at~$\epsilon=1$ two homology classes disappear, corresponding to the formation of two edges connecting the respective vertices.
+Therefore immediately before $\epsilon=1$ there are six persistent homology classes in degree~0 corresponding to six barcodes; immediately after two of these classes have become trivial in homology (two vertices are the boundary of an edge) and only four barcodes are left.